Let Us Answer Your Questions

 Rose Clinic’s Mole Screening and Mole Check services are suitable for those aged 16 years or older.

-If you have a large quantity of lesions, or want a baseline of your skin for future analysis, a full body screening is appropriate.
-If you have an immediate concern or want a specific lesion(s) check, a mole check will do.
+If you have a large quantity of lesions or moles, or want a baseline of your skin for future analysis, a full body screening is appropriate.
+If you have an immediate concern or want a specific more or lesion(s) check, a mole check will do.

 Your imaging will be reviewed by one of our doctor-led medical team.
 In some instances, your case may be presented at our multidisciplinary meeting to ensure the best recommendation is made to you.